Master of Education in Language and Literacy

 - An application fee.

-- An official transcript of the bachelor's degree sent to the Graduate School by the issuing institution, or a valid state teaching certificate (applicant must provide copy of certificate).
+- An official transcript of the bachelor's degree sent to the Graduate School by the issuing institution, or a valid state teaching certificate (applicant must provide a copy of certificate).

 - For admission to the Special Reading Teacher/Literary Coach Track – two years teaching experience.